 Increased capacity, higher throughput per user, and 3D and increased cell fringe coverage in 5G NR are mainly ensured by the evolution of MU – mMIMO/ 3D beamforming systems.
 However, for an optimized benefit and functionality, both careful planning and prediction tuning as well as testing is needed.

+Next up in the series, we take a look at testing and 5G NR transmission flexibility.
 In this blog we discussed the 7 main considerations.
 But you can find more details and measurement results in our white paper, Initial 5G NR Drive Testing with Infovista.